 “Bloody hell, Granger.
 Who got married?”

-“I don’t think you really want to know.”
-She said worried about what reaction he might have to it.
+“I don’t think you really want to know,” she replied, worried about what reaction he might have to the news.

 “What the hell is that supposed to mean?
 I asked, didn’t I?”

 “Pansy Parkinson to Blaise Zabini,” she finally answered, knowing that he wouldn't take it well.